aio-libs/aiohttp/docs/web_reference.rst

                            endpoints are bound to, so long as they all set this flag when being created.
 This option is not supported on Windows.

+   :param bool cancel_handler_on_connection_lost: tells the runner whether to
+                                                  cancel the execution of the
+                                                  handler task if the client
+                                                  connection has been closed.

    .. versionadded:: 3.0